Let’s get one thing straight.

 If you choose to use this mentality, then set your mind to achieve a goal, but release the need to control exactly how life will take you there.
 Trust that your persistence over time will be enough.

-If you’d like me to influence you toward this way of thinking, or if you’d like my help channeling your anxiety toward a disciplined and systematic analysis of your important life decision, follow this link to schedule a phone consultation.
+If you’d like me to influence you toward this way of thinking, or if you’d like my help channeling your anxiety toward a disciplined and systematic analysis of your important life decisions, follow this link to schedule a phone consultation.

 Dr. Todd Snyder